christofergass02/software-design-lab/journal.md

 Hour 4: Meeting with Sabina to create app
 Hour 5: Meeting with Sabina to create app
 Hour 6: Meeting with Sabina to create app
+Hour 7: Worked on Oral History App

+## Week eleven (4/3 to 4/10)

+Hour 1: Worked on "The Flask Mega-Tutorial Part 1: Hello, World!"
+Hour 2: Worked on "Creating Web APIs with Python and Flask" Hour 3: